liquity/bold/README.md

 In Liquity v2 the resulting collateral and debt of active Troves D and E is exactly the same in both scenarios, since the same total coll and debt is redistributed proportionally.
 This is not the case in Liquity v1 where redistributions pay gas compensation, and rolling vs not rolling liquidations results in slightly different gas compensation payout and thus slightly end states for active Troves.

-### 18 - `lastGoodPrice` used in urgent redemptions may not represent a previous redemption price
+### 18 - `lastGoodPrice` used in shutdown redemptions may not represent a previous redemption price

 `lastGoodPrice` is set by the last price fetch of the system, which may be a redemption or another operation.
 In case of redemption, the `lastGoodPrice` will be a result of a previous call to `fetchRedemptionPrice`, and otherwise, a call to `fetchPrice`.
-Thus, it’s possible that the `lastGoodPrice` used in urgent redemptions after shutdown was not actually a _redemption_ price when the branch was previously active.
+Thus, it’s possible that the `lastGoodPrice` used in shutdown redemptions after shutdown was not actually a _redemption_ price when the branch was previously active.

 However, this is not considered an issue for the following reasons:

-The `lastGoodPrice` is potentially out of date anyway when urgent redemptions occur, simply due to the passing of time.
+The `lastGoodPrice` is potentially out of date anyway when shutdown redemptions occur, simply due to the passing of time.

-Urgent redemptions could be immediately unprofitable after oracle failure if `lastGoodPrice` is set by a normal price fetch that is greater than the redemption price would have been, _and_ the real price has not increased significantly since `lastGoodPrice` was recorded.
-However even then, urgent redemptions can still become profitable later if the real price increases.
+Shutdown redemptions could be immediately unprofitable after oracle failure if `lastGoodPrice` is set by a normal price fetch that is greater than the redemption price would have been, _and_ the real price has not increased significantly since `lastGoodPrice` was recorded.
+However even then, shutdown redemptions can still become profitable later if the real price increases.

 Overall, the bigger factor in urgent redemption unprofitability is likely to be a market price decrease post oracle-failure, rather than a `lastGoodPrice` that is slightly too high.
 As mentioned in [Known Issue 4](https://github.com/liquity/bold?tab=readme-ov-file#3---path-dependent-redemptions-lower-fee-when-chunking), `lastGoodPrice` can become out of date simply due to market price movements.